Domain Generalization using Causal Matching: A Causal View of Domain Generalization

-The above example is typical of a domain generalization problem; a general SCM is shown in \figref{fig:scm-withnoise}.
+The above example is typical of a domain generalization problem; a general SCM is shown in \figref{fig:scm-withnoise}, similar to the graph in \cite{heinze2017conditional}.
 In general, the underlying \emph{object} for each input $\vecx_i^{(d)}$ may not be observed.
-Analogous to the causal features $X_C$, we introduce a node for domain-dependent high-level features of the object $X_A$.
+Analogous to the object-dependent (\textit{causal}) features $X_C$, we introduce a node for domain-dependent high-level features of the object $X_A$.
 Changing the domain can be seen as an intervention: for each observed $\vecx_i^{(d)}$, there are a set of (possibly unobserved) counterfactual inputs $\vecx_j^{(d')}$ where $d \neq d'$, such that all correspond to the same object (and thus share the same $X_C$).
 For completeness, we also show the true unobserved label of the object which led to its generation as $Y_{true}$ (additional motivation for the causal graph is in Suppl.~\ref{app:graphdetails}).
 Like the object $O$, $Y$ may be correlated with the domain $D$.
 Extending the model in \cite{heinze2017conditional}, we allow that objects can be correlated with the domain conditioned on $Y_{true}$.
-As we shall see, considering the relationship of the \emph{Object} node becomes the key piece for developing the invariant condition.
-We can write the following non-parametric equations corresponding to the SCM.
+As we shall see, considering the relationship of the \emph{object} node becomes the key piece for developing the invariant condition.
+The SCM corresponds to the following non-parametric equations. {

-where $g_o$, $g_{xc}$, $g_{xa}$, $g_{x}$ and $h$ are general non-parametric functions.
-The error $\eps_o$ is correlated with domain $d$ whereas $\eps_{xa}$, $\eps_x$ and $\eps_y$ are mutually independent error terms that are independent of all other variables.
+} where $g_o$, $g_{xc}$, $g_{xa}$, $g_{x}$ and $h$ are general non-parametric functions.
+The error $\eps_{od}$ is correlated with domain $d$ whereas $\eps_o$, $\eps_{xa}$, $\eps_x$ and $\eps_y$ are mutually independent error terms that are independent of all other variables.
 Thus, noise in the class label is independent of domain.
 Since $x_c$ is common to all inputs of the same object, $g_{xc}$ is a deterministic function of $o$.
-In addition to these equations, the SCM provides conditional-independence conditions that all data distributions $\mathcal{P}$ must satisfy, through the concept of d-separation~\ref{app:d-sep} and the perfect map assumption~\cite{pearl2009book}. \begin{definition} \textbf{d-separation} \cite{pearl2009book}: Let A,B,C be the three non-intersecting subsets of nodes in a causal graph $\mathcal{G}$.
-For any path between two nodes, a collider is a node where arrows of the path meet head-to-head.
-A path from $A$ to $B$ is said to be \emph{blocked} by $C$ if either a non-collider on the path is in $C$, or there is a collider on the path and neither the collider nor its descendants are in $C$.
+In addition, the SCM provides conditional-independence conditions that all data distributions $\mathcal{P}$ must satisfy, through the concept of d-separation (Suppl.~\ref{app:d-sep}) and the perfect map assumption~\cite{pearl2009book}.